PennLINC/qsirecon/docs/preprocessing.rst

 To ensure that the FSL workflow works as intended, all inputs are forced into to the FSL standard orientation.
-The head motion, eddy current and suscebtibility distortion corrections are applied at the end of ``eddy``, which means that there will be *two* total interpolations in the FSL-based qsiprep workflow, as the final interpolation into T1w/AC-PC space is done externally in ANTs.
+The head motion, eddy current and suscebtibility distortion corrections are applied at the end of ``eddy``, which means that there will be *two* total interpolations in the FSL-based qsirecon workflow, as the final interpolation into T1w/AC-PC space is done externally in ANTs.

 The FSL workflow can take three different forms.